mawalu/hetzner-gitlab-runner/README.md

 # Gitlab ci runner with hetzner docker machine plugin

-Run your tests on Hetzner cloud with the help of gitlab ci and the [docker-machine-driver-hetzner](https://github.com/JonasProgrammer/docker-machine-driver-hetzner).
+Run your ci jobs on Hetzner cloud with the help of gitlab ci and the [docker-machine-driver-hetzner](https://github.com/JonasProgrammer/docker-machine-driver-hetzner).

 ## Usage